windowsair/wireless-esp8266-dap/README.md

 ![uart_tcp_bridge](https://user-images.githubusercontent.com/17078589/150290065-05173965-8849-4452-ab7e-ec7649f46620.jpg)

-When the TCP connection is established, bridge will try to resolve the text sent for the first time.
+When the TCP connection is established, bridge will try to resolve the text sent for the first packet.
 When the text is a valid baud rate, bridge will switch to it.
 For example, sending the ASCII text `115200` will switch the baud rate to 115200.